gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 As usual, you get started by

-1.Installing  the apk in real device
+* Installing  the apk in real device

-2.Cloning the project into local machine
+* Cloning the project into local machine